Saturday, 7 October 2017

 His name will live for a long time in history, Honourary Chairman of the British Council

-Khushab (District Reporter): The honourary chairman of the British Council Syed Fakir Aijazuddin said that the religion of Khushwant Singh was loving human beings.
-Khushwant Singh was such an ocean of knowledge and literature, who will be remembered for ever.
-He respected each and every person irrespective of his religion and was a person who brought forth the collective problems and a person who loved ordinary people.
-He expressed these views after visiting Hadali, the birthplace of Khushwant Singh and fixing commemorative plaque in his memory.
+Khushab (District Reporter): The honorary chairman of the British Council, Syed Fakir Aijazuddin, said that the religion of Khushwant Singh was loving human beings.
+Khushwant Singh was such an ocean of knowledge and literature, who will be remembered forever.
+He respected each and every person irrespective of their religion and was a person who brought forth collective problems and loved ordinary people.
+He expressed these views after visiting Hadali, the birthplace of Khushwant Singh, and fixing a commemorative plaque in his memory.

 Aziz ur Rehman - Express Tribune: May 6, 2014.